 Now that you know exactly what editing jobs are and where to find freelance work, it’s time to turn your passion for reading and reshaping clunky text into a fulfilling, well-paid career.

-Sign up to a few of the job sites, win some gigs, sharpen your editing skills, and build your online presence.
+Sign up to a few of the job sites, set up a job alert, win some gigs, sharpen your editing skills, and build your online presence.

 Once you gain some experience, those kick-ass editing jobs will be flying in thick and fast.